 - 1. Activities: A number of different learning activities will ensure participant engagement and learning in the course.
-These include: - Engage in video module lessons which demonstrate minimized direct instruction followed by frequent formative assessment
+These include: - Engage in video module lessons which demonstrate minimized direct instruction followed by frequent formative assessment - Completion of formative assessments aligned to learning objectives which include detailed analysis when answered incorrectly.

-- Completion of formative assessments aligned to learning objectives which include detailed analysis when answered incorrectly. - 2.
+- Interaction with module discussion boards that allow conversation with peers and course instructors about the module's content, delivering that content to students.
+Discussion boards also serve as a place to ask and answer questions related to the module's content. - 2.
 Mastery Exercises: For each module, these multiple-choice question quizzes assess the content knowledge gained in a module.
 Participants have the opportunity to retake; random questions are pulled from a larger question bank on each attempt ensuring varied questions. - 3.
 Virtual Labs: In each module, a virtual lab write-up will be submitted.
 Virtual Labs are interactive lab simulations that promote a deeper understanding of the content knowledge being learned through real-world applications and analysis. - 4.
-Module Exam: One is completed at the end of each module.
-It is a culminating exam consisting of multiple choice and free response questions aligned to the standards and objectives of the module. - 5.
-Final Exam: At the end of the course, a comprehensive exam consisting of Multiple Choice and Free Response questions assesses the content knowledge learned throughout the course and aligns to the AP Collegeboard Exams.
+Module Exams: Within each module, there are chapter tests which are culminating exams consisting of multiple choice and free response questions aligned to the standards and objectives of the module. - 5.
+Final Exam: At the end of the course, a comprehensive exam consisting of Multiple Choice and Free Response questions assesses the content knowledge learned throughout the course.